Policy Statement

 Students’ Union Membership Records Data Set

 The University shares student data with the Students’ Union through a data sharing agreement.
-These records are managed by the Students’ Union’s Head of Central Services and direct access to this data is restricted to the Marketing Manager, the Chief Executive, the Digital Communications Co-ordinator and the Research and Insight Analyst.
+These records are transferred to the Union’s website through an automated feed and direct access to this data is restricted to the Chief Executive, Director of Resources & Operations, Head of Marketing & Communications and the Data & Digital Lead.
 The Students’ Union will send a welcome email to all members prior to any further information.

-The Students’ Union provides a membership management platform that facilities memberships of societies.
+The Students’ Union provides a membership management platform that facilities memberships of Communities.
 Volunteers running student groups may collect data externally from this system through an approved process.

 Employees and volunteers will be assigned specific access levels to handle certain data to administer student activities using the membership platform.